 Comcast Xfinity Internet In Oakland

 Why though?
-I know you hate them and the name makes you cringe, but I assure they are your best option in Oakland.
+I know you hate them, and the name makes you cringe, but I assure you they are your best option in Oakland.
 And trust me, I am no fan myself.
-I have worked for them for many years and been a customer of theirs for over 10 years.
-And now that I moved to a Cox Cable region, boy do I miss Comcrap.
+I have worked for them for many years and have been a customer of theirs for over 10 years.
+And now that I have moved to a Cox Cable region, boy do I miss Comcrap.

 1. They are the cheapest high speed internet you can get.
-They almost always have a new customer special for $29.99 a month up to 60Mbps.
-Yes, it is a one year agreement but when that year is up you’re going to be wishing you had more time.
-It really is a great deal.
-Usually you can call and threaten to cancel your service and get a new deal though.
+They almost always have a new customer special for $24.99 a month up to 75Mbps.
+Yes, it is a one-year agreement but when that year is up you’re going to be wishing you had more time.
+It is a great deal.
+Usually, you can call and threaten to cancel your service and get a new deal though.

 2. They are the fastest for their money.
 At $30 for 60Mbps, you can’t go wrong.
 That’s only .50 cents per megabit.
 No other company comes close to this kind of deal and speed.